Annual Individual Income Tax Return (DIVA): Refunds for Children and Education Expenses (Rules, Beneficiaries, Exceptions)

 Multiple Employment

-You have been employed by more than one employer simultaneously, regardless of the total amount of your income.
-Even if your combined salary is below 1,200,000 ALL, the fact that you had two (or more) concurrent salaries requires you to file, because your tax must be recalculated on the total.
+You have been employed by more than one employer simultaneously, regardless of the total amount of income.
+Even if your combined salary is under 1.2 million lek, the fact that you had two (or more) parallel salaries requires you to declare it, because the tax must be recalculated on the total.

 Untaxed Income During the Year

-You have earned income over 50,000 ALL that was not taxed at the time of payment.
-This applies, for example, to rental income (when the tenant is an individual and no tax was withheld), foreign income, or any other income where tax was not withheld at source.
+You have received income exceeding 50,000 lek that was not taxed at the time of payment.
+This applies, for example, to rental income (when the tenant is an individual and no tax was withheld), income from abroad, or any other income on which no withholding tax was applied.
 These cases must now be declared and taxed through DIVA.

-Even non-residents who have earned taxable income in Albania must submit this return.
+Non-resident individuals who have earned taxable income in Albania must also file this declaration.

-If you do not file the return at all by the legal deadline, you are fined 3,000 ALL.
-Also, if the return shows tax owed that you have not paid on time, you will be charged late payment interest and penalties.
-Therefore, it is important to file DIVA on time if you are required to not only to avoid fines but also because you may be entitled to refunds or tax deductions that are due to you.
+If you fail to file the declaration at all within the legal deadline, you will be fined 3,000 lek.
+Likewise, if the declaration shows that you owed taxes and did not pay them on time, you will be charged interest and penalties for the delay.
+Therefore, it's important to file DIVA on time if you're required to—not only to avoid fines, but also because you'll receive the tax refunds or deductions to which you're entitled.

 How refunds work for dependent children and children’s education expenses

-The newest tax reliefs (introduced by the new law) relate to tax compensation for families with dependent children.
-This scheme begins to be applied to income for the year 2025 and onward, which means that we will see it in practice for the first time in the return filed in March 2026.
+The newest tax relief measures (established by the new law) relate to tax credits for families with dependents.
+This scheme will apply to 2025 income and beyond, which means that we will see it in practice for the first time on the return filed in March 2026.

-How it works When you complete DIVA, you will be able to declare a certain amount as a deductible expense for each dependent child under 18 and for their education expenses.
-These declared expenses reduce your annual taxable base, the tax is recalculated, and compared with the tax you paid during the year.
-If the recalculated tax is lower than what you actually paid, the difference is returned to you as a refund by the tax administration.
+When you complete the DIVA, you will have the opportunity to claim a specified amount as a deductible expense for each child under 18 and for their educational expenses.
+These declared expenses are deducted from the annual taxable base, the payroll tax is recalculated, and it is compared with the tax you paid during the year.
+If the recalculated tax turns out to be lower than what you paid during the year, the difference is refunded to you by the tax administration.

-So, the state does not give a fixed cash amount directly per child, but rather reduces the tax you paid by deducting 48,000 ALL less taxable income for each child and up to 100,000 ALL for education expenses as deductible items.
-This reduction in the taxable base causes the recalculated tax to be lower than the tax that was withheld without these deductions.
+So, it's not that the state gives you a fixed sum of money directly for each child, but rather reduces the tax you pay by counting 48,000 lekë less taxable income per child and up to 100,000 lekë in educational expenses as deductible.
+This reduction in the tax base results in the newly calculated tax being lower than the tax that would have been withheld without these deductions.

-Example If during 2025 your salary was taxed normally every month, when you file in 2026 and deduct the amounts for the children, it may turn out that you paid, for example, 30,000 ALL too much in tax compared to what you should have paid.
-You have the right to get this 30,000 ALL back from the tax authorit
+If during 2025 your salary was taxed normally each month, when you file your return in 2026 and deduct the expenses for your children, it may turn out that you paid, say, 30,000 lekë more in tax than you should have.
+You have the right to reclaim that 30,000-lek difference from the tax authorities.

-The Tax Administration has stated that after you complete the return with these deductions, if a credit balance results (overpaid tax), you can submit a request and within 3 months receive the refund.
-Practically, the money you overpaid in tax will be transferred to your bank account (or may be offset against other tax liabilities, according to the rules).
+The Tax Administration has announced that once you file your return with these deductions in March, if a credit surplus (overpaid tax) results, you can apply and receive your refund within three months.
+So, in practice, the money you've overpaid in taxes will be transferred to your bank account (or may be applied against other tax liabilities, according to the rules).

-Important The refund is not automatic — you must declare the children and expenses correctly and request the refund after the return is confirmed.
-Also, the compensation is not unconditional: you must have documentation proving the education expenses (invoices, payment receipts to schools, etc.), and the child must be legally in your custody.
+Note: Reimbursement is not granted automatically – you must accurately declare your children and their expenses and request reimbursement after your declaration is confirmed.
+Also, the reimbursement is not unconditional: you must have documentation proving the educational expenses (invoices, school payment receipts, etc.) and the child must actually be in your care.
+In the sections below, we will clarify the specific criteria for who is eligible and who is not.

 Who benefits and who is excluded from these deductions?

-Primary beneficiaries of this scheme are resident parents in Albania with dependent children under 18.
-The law provides that each child under 18 grants parents the right to a 48,000 ALL deduction from taxable income.
-Parents can also deduct up to 100,000 ALL per year for education expenses for children, such as school fees, books, courses, uniforms, etc. However, not all parents benefit equally — there are important limitations:
+The main beneficiaries of this scheme are parents residing in Albania with dependent children under the age of 18.
+The law provides that each child under the age of 18 entitles parents to a deduction of 48,000 lek per year from taxable income.
+Additionally, parents can deduct up to 100,000 lek per year for their children's educational expenses, such as tuition, books, courses, uniforms, etc. However, not all parents enjoy these benefits equally – there are some important limitations:

 Annual income over 1.2 million ALL

-If your annual income is high (over 1,200,000 ALL), you benefit only from the child deduction (48,000 ALL per child), but you do not benefit from the education expense deduction.
-The rationale is that those with higher incomes have already benefited intrinsically from personal tax allowances (e.g., higher-earning individuals pay lower effective tax due to lower marginal impact) and the additional education deduction has been limited for them.
+If you have high income (over 1.2 million lekë per year), you only benefit from the child deduction (48,000 lekë per child), but you do not benefit from the education expense deduction.
+The logic is that those with higher incomes have already personally benefited from a level of deduction (for example, high earners pay lower tax thanks to the new progressive rates), and the additional deduction for schooling has been limited.

 Annual income over 1.2 million ALL

-Parents with lower or middle annual incomes (≤ 1,200,000 ALL per year) receive both benefits: 48,000 ALL for each child, and up to 100,000 ALL in total for education expenses per year.
-Even if you have more than one child, the maximum amount for education remains 100,000 ALL per year (it is fixed, regardless of the number of children).
+Parents with lower or average incomes (≤ 1.2 million lekë per year) receive both benefits.
+That is, 48,000 lekë per child and up to 100,000 lekë in total for annual educational expenses.
+Even if you have more than one child, the maximum education amount remains 100,000 lekë per year (it's fixed, regardless of the number of children).

 Only one parent claims the deduction

-If children are under the custody of both parents, the deductions for children and education can only be claimed by one parent, not both.
-Specifically, the law and the instruction require that the deductions be taken by the parent with the higher annual income.
-This is to prevent double claiming of the same benefit.
-The other parent cannot declare these deductions in their own DIVA.
+If the children are claimed by both parents, the child and education deductions may be claimed by only one parent, not both.
+Specifically, the law and the guidance require that the deductions be taken by the parent with the highest annual income.
+This is to prevent the “doubling” of the benefit.
+The other parent cannot claim these deductions on their own DIVA.

 Children must be legally “dependent”

-This means the child must be listed as dependent in the taxpayer’s official records (e.g., family certificate) and must be under 18 during the relevant fiscal year.
-If the child turned 18 during the year, they are not considered dependent for that year (the law clearly refers to <18).
-Thus, once a child turns 18, they are no longer counted for this compensation.
+This means the child must be listed on the taxpayer's family certificate (i.e., you must be his legal guardian) and normally under 18 years of age during the relevant fiscal year.
+If the child turns 18 during the year, he is no longer considered “dependent” for that year (exceptions may include cases such as children who continue secondary school and are just over 18 – but this is not covered by the law, which speaks clearly about Under 18 years old).
+So, as soon as the child turns 18, they are no longer eligible for this compensation.

 Documentation of education expenses

-To claim the 100,000 ALL education expense deduction, you must have documents proving that you incurred the expenses for the child’s education during the relevant year.
-The tax administration advises: keep payment invoices for school fees, extracurricular courses, books, school transport, etc., throughout the year.
-Then, when completing DIVA, declare the total of these documented expenses (up to the 100,000 ALL limit).
-If you do not have invoices, the deduction may not be accepted in a tax audit.
+To claim the 100,000 lek education deduction, you must have documents proving that you incurred expenses for your child's education in the relevant year.
+The tax administration advises: keep receipts for school fees, courses, books, school transportation, etc., throughout the year.
+Then, when you complete the DIVA, declare the total amount of these expenses (up to the 100,000 lekë limit).
+If you don't have invoices, the deduction may not be recognized in the event of a tax audit.

 Example

-A family where both parents earn 1.5 million ALL per year and have one child will not benefit from the 100,000 ALL education deduction, but will benefit from the 48,000 ALL child deduction.
-In another family where the primary breadwinner earns 800,000 ALL per year and has two children, that parent can claim both deductions: 2 × 48,000 ALL = 96,000 ALL for the children + up to 100,000 ALL for education.
-This significantly reduces the tax owed for that year, possibly even resulting in a refund.
+A family where the parents each earn 1.5 million lekë per year from work and have one child will not benefit from the 100,000-lekë school deduction, but will benefit from a 48,000-lekë child deduction.
+In another family where the primary parent's income is 800,000 lekë per year and they have two children, that parent can claim both deductions: 2×48,000 = 96,000 lekë for the children + up to 100,000 lekë in educational expenses.
+This will significantly reduce the tax owed for that year, possibly to the point of receiving a refund.

 How to file the DIVA return

 How is DIVA submitted?
-The process is carried out online. përmes portalit të tatimeve (e-filing).
-Filing process DIVA is filed online through the tax authority’s e-filing portal.
-You must identify yourself with your taxpayer identification number — for residents this is the personal ID number.
-The return is completed electronically by entering income in the appropriate fields (primary salary, secondary salaries, rent, dividends, interest, etc.), tax withheld during the year for each, and allowable deductions.
-The standard DIVA form also contains sections to declare the number of dependent children and education expenses (if eligible).
+The process is done online., përmes portalit të tatimeve (e-filing).
+You must identify yourself with your NID-intend (Taxpayer Identification Number). – for resident individuals this is the personal ID card number.
+The declaration is completed electronically by entering the income in the relevant fields (primary salary, other salaries, rent, dividends, interest, etc.), the tax withheld during the year for each, and the allowable deductions.
+The standard DIVA form also includes sections where you declare the number of children in your care and educational expenses (if you are entitled to claim them).

-After you have completed the information, the tax system (or the calculations within the form itself) will automatically calculate the final tax.
+After you've entered the information, the tax system (or your own calculations on the form) will automatically calculate the final tax.
 At the end, a summary is displayed where you can see:

 (1) The total tax calculated on the basis of the declared income.

-(2) The tax already paid during the year (through withholding at source on salary, rent, etc.).
+(2) Tax that has already been paid during the year (through withholding at source from wages, rent, etc.).

-If the result shows a tax payable, this amount must be paid by the legal deadline (31 March of the following year).
-If a refundable amount results, the taxpayer has the right to request the refund from the Tax Administration within three months.
-The refunded amount is generally transferred to the bank account declared by the taxpayer.
+If an amount to pay (liability) arises, you must pay it within the legal deadline (March 31 of the following year).
+If an amount to be refunded arises, you have the right to request that refund by applying to the Tax Directorate within three months.
+The refund amount is usually transferred to the bank account you have declared.

 Personal Status Declaration